 Jindřich Chalupecký Finalists

 In 2016, Jindřich Chalupecký Society launched a new tradition of international guests of the exhibition of Jindřich Chalupecký Award finalists.
-Within this program line, we invite established artists who introduce an independent project in parallel with the final exhibition, or make an intervention in the solo exhibition.
-The selection of guests focuses on artists of the middle generation whose activities on the international scene are not a matter of decades.
+Within this program line, we invite established artists who introduce an independent project or intervention in parallel with the Award exhibition.
+The selection of guests focuses on mid-generation artists, whose activities on the international scene are not yet a matter of decades.
 However, they are artists who are in a way referential for the Czech context, who influence or inspire the young generation, or who constitute an interesting antipole to the approaches of local artists.

 Experimental Exhibitions in Prague and Brno

-Since the final exhibition is taking turns between Prague and Brno and since we have long strived to reflect on the position of Jindřich Chalupecký Award and to adapt it to the current transformation of artistic operation, we decided to organize an alternative, experimental exhibition or project which loosely continues the final of the current edition.
-In September 2017, when the Jindřich Chalupecký Award Final was held at the Moravian Gallery in Brno, we held a parallel exhibition called Ripple Effect at the Futura Center for Contemporary Art in Prague.
-Besides three established international artists, the exhibition introduced a selection of the works by young artists who applied for the Award Final in 2017, and represented a kind of a curatorial speculation on the themes of exhibition, play and its rules in the context of the art world.
+Since the Jindřich Chalupecký Award exhibition is taking turns between Prague and Brno and since we have long strived to reflect on the position of the Award and to adapt it to the current transformation of artistic operation, we decided to organize an alternative, experimental exhibition or project which loosely continues the current edition.
+In September 2017, when the Jindřich Chalupecký Award exhibition was held at the Moravian Gallery in Brno, we held a parallel project called Ripple Effect at the Futura Center for Contemporary Art in Prague.
+Besides three established international artists, the exhibition introduced a selection of the works by young artists who applied for the Award Final in 2017, and represented a curatorial speculation on the themes of exhibition, play and its rules in the context of the art world.
 In the fall of 2018, we will present a solo exhibition in collaboration with TIC Galleries which will be based on a curatorial selection of the works made by the holders of the Audience Award; which is awarded since 2010 along with the Jindřich Chalupecký Award but still remains a “grey eminence” of its kind.